Crown Prince Attends Launch Of Jordanian Exhibition To Promote Tourism In Singapore

-(MENAFN- Jordan Times) AMMAN – HRH Crown Prince Hussein, accompanied by HRH Princess Rajwa Al Hussein, on Friday attended the launch of a Jordanian exhibition at Gardens by the Bay in Singapore.
+Singapore, Jan.
+12 (Petra)-- His Royal Highness Crown Prince Al Hussein bin Abdullah II, accompanied by Her Royal Highness Princess Rajwa Al Hussein, on Friday attended the launch of a Jordanian exhibition at Gardens by the Bay in Singapore.

-Their Royal Highnesses toured the exhibition, which contributes to promoting tourism in Jordan and enhancing tourism exchange between Jordan and Singapore, and Crown Prince Al Hussein took part in planting the first Jordanian olive tree in the gardens, according to a Royal Court statement.
+Their Royal Highnesses toured the exhibition, which contributes to promoting tourism in Jordan and enhancing tourism exchange between Jordan and Singapore, and Crown Prince Al Hussein took part in planting the first Jordanian olive tree in the gardens.

 The exhibition offers visitors the opportunity to view models of Jordanian archaeological sites, photo exhibitions of these sites, and examine mosaic pieces from the Church of St. Stephen in Umm Ar Rasas.